Embodying Earth

 I have a question unanswered by this FAQ.
 Who can I contact?

-If, after carefully reviewing this FAQ, your question is still unanswered, you can email embodyingearth@uwc.vn.
-Please allow 2-3 working days for our reply.
+If, after reviewing this FAQ, you still have a question, please email embodyingearth@uwc.vn and allow a few working days for our reply!

 In partnership